AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/sites-cloud-changes.md

 The initiator of such actions can check their status in a new UI at `/mnt/overlay/dam/gui/content/asyncjobs.html`.
 -->

-È possibile visualizzare lo stato dei processi asincroni dal [dashboard operazioni in background](/help/operations/asynchronous-jobs.md).
+Puoi visualizzare lo stato dei processi asincroni dalla [dashboard Operazioni in background](/help/operations/asynchronous-jobs.md).

 >[!NOTE]
 >